Skip to main content

 In Uku, you can set task dependencies.
 Dependent tasks are a great way to create connected workflows.
 Marking dependence means that the next task will appear on your dashboard only when the previous one is marked as done.
 For example, it is good to use dependent tasks when onboarding new clients.

-NB!
-Marking dependence means that a task depends on the previous task.
-The last task (the task that you set a dependency on) must be marked as done - then the next assignment will appear on your dashboard.
+Important: Marking dependence means that a task depends on the previous task.
+The previous task (the task that you set a dependency on) must be marked as finished; then the next task will appear on your dashboard.

 Logic